titan-compiler-project/titan/docs/reference-docs/potential-improvements.md

 - [ ] Rewrite in a typed language, potentially using the [C-API](https://docs.python.org/3/c-api/) to interface with the AST module.
 - [ ] Better tests
 - [ ] More varied sample code
+- [ ] Add additional classes which inherit from the main Node class, and use them to correctly compile the relevant verilog code.